 Part of my mission is to provide small firms and independent tax professionals with the resources to compete against the large, national tax resolution firms.
 This comes from a belief that the majority of tax debtors are better off working with a local practitioner (you), or at the very least working with somebody that is actually licensed to practice and is going to operate ethically and responsibly.
-This is why I launched the Tax Resolution Academy™, because there is a distinct lack of competency and leadership within the tax debt representation industry.
+This requires you to have an understanding of tax resolution marketing, how to quote fees and close sales, and then effectively represent tax debt clients (the technical delivery of the service).
+This is why I launched the Tax Resolution Academy®, because there is a distinct lack of competency and leadership within the tax debt representation industry.

 “How do I get started in offering tax resolution services to new clients?” is one of the most common questions that I receive from readers.